daveschudel/Fedora-KDE/README.md

 ## Latest Information

-### KDE6 Release
-KDE announced the release of KDE6, and one of the most requested features is back: the Cube.
-I'll definitely be enabling that.
-KDE6 has a LOT of new features and we should see it in Fedora 40.

 ### Fedora 40

+Fedora 40 Beta is now out for testing.

 Fedora has decided to drop X11 support for Fedora 40 KDE.
 [Linuxiac](https://linuxiac.com/fedora-40-to-offer-plasma-6-drops-x11-entirely/) has a nice writeup on it with a link to the offical Fedora Wiki.

+### KDE 6
+KDE announced the release of KDE 6, and one of the most requested features is back: the Cube.
+I'll definitely be enabling that.
+KDE 6 has a LOT of new features and it's in Fedora 40.
 <br><br>

 ## Other Fedora options